xlladdins/xll/docs/Excel4MacrosE-G.md

 **EMBED**(**object\_class**, item)

-Object\_class    is the name of the application and document type that created the embedded object.
+Object\_class&nbsp;&nbsp;&nbsp;&nbsp;is the name of the application and document type that created the embedded object.
 For example, the object\_class arguments used when Microsoft Excel sheets are embedded in other applications are "Excel.sheet.5" and "Excel.Chart.5".

-Item    is the area selected to copy, and determines the view on the embedded document.
+Item&nbsp;&nbsp;&nbsp;&nbsp;is the area selected to copy, and determines the view on the embedded document.
 When item is empty text (""), EMBED creates a view on the entire document.

 **Remarks**